tomgxz/Kraken/README.md

 - The site will have a config file, where it stores all of its global variables - mostly style choices - which have been selected when creating the site.
 These can also be edited at any time in the site homepage.
 > These variables include primary, secondary, accent and grey colors, primary and secondary fonts, button styling choices, and animation types.

+- File storage system to store user site files
+- CMS system for users to be able to upload custom content
+>

-- The site page (`/<username>/<sitename>`) can be programmatically assigned due to the python backend: it can take both parameters, search for them in the database, make sure that the current user has permissions, and display the appropriate site.
+- The site page (`/<username>/<sitename>`) can be programmatically assigned due to the Python backend: it can take both parameters, search for them in the database, make sure that the current user has permissions, and display the appropriate site.
 - On the site page, the user will get a preview of the website, along with customizability options for the website: the ability to edit the site, reorganise the site structure (which pages go where), edit site settings (such as default colors), and export the site.
-- when editing the site, the organisation will look like this
+- When editing the site, the organisation will look like this
 > a navigation bar on the left that contains the options: "website pages" where you can navigate to a different page, "add section" where you can add another template section to the current page, "website styles" where you can change global settings such as fonts and colors, and "add element" where you can drag and drop individual elements into the canvas to edit. a central canvas where the actual web page can be previewed a popup modal for the centre which appears when you need to select a section or element to add to the page a styling section on the right hand side where you can edit all of the styling properties for a selected element

-- The central canvas will import the raw html and css files from the server, and it will rely on data tags in the html element to understand what does what and how to edit it.
+- The central canvas will import the raw HTML and CSS files from the server, and it will rely on data tags in the html element to understand what does what and how to edit it.
 - Whenever a widget is selected, a box will be drawn around it, with the ability to resize it. the style menu on the right will also populate with style options for the selected element that can be changed in real time, and can be previewed when hovered over, so that the user can easily understand what certain buttons will do.
 - Whenever a widget is selected and held, an outline of the parent section's grid system is previewed, and the element can be moved around.
-It does this by tracking the position of the cursor and relating that to the start position of the cursor on the widget (the anchor point) to render it in the correct place using left right top bottom css tags.
+It does this by tracking the position of the cursor and relating that to the start position of the cursor on the widget (the anchor point) to render it in the correct place using left right top bottom CSS tags.
 When released, the widget will snap into the nearest grid space to where it was released.
 A similar thing happens when you select and hold one of the resize elements on the outline, where it tracks the cursor and then snaps into the closest grid space to resize it.
 - The position parameters, that are changed as described above, are separate for the desktop view and mobile view of the web page.
 Changing the position when the page is in desktop mode will not affect the position in mobile mode, and vice versa.
 - When a widget is right clicked, it will show useful commands such as copy, paste, delete, duplicate, etc.
 >